 Located on the same site as the Faculty is the Isaac Newton Institute for Mathematical Sciences; a centre that attracts outstanding international researchers as visitors.

-Visit the University of Cambridge Faculty of Mathematics website
+For more information visit the University of Cambridge Faculty of Mathematics website.